 This section covers the ABI/arch-specific definition of the SFrame file format.

 Currently, the only part of the SFrame file format definition that is ABI/arch-specific is the interpretation of the variable number of bytes at the tail end of each SFrame FRE.
-Currently, these bytes are only used for representing stack offsets (for all the currently supported ABIs).
+Currently, these bytes are used for representing stack offsets (for AMD64 and AARCH64 ABIs).
+For s390x ABI, the interpretation of these bytes may be stack offsets or even register numbers.
 It is recommended to peruse this section along with See SFrame FRE for clarity of context.

 Future ABIs must specify the algorithm for identifying the appropriate SFrame FRE stack offsets in this chapter.
 This should inevitably include the blueprint for interpreting the variable number of bytes at the tail end of the SFrame FRE for the specific ABI/arch.
 Any further provisions, e.g., using the auxiliary SFrame header, etc., if used, must also be outlined here.